melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > yearlyIncome = 50 * weeklyIncome;
 > // ...Change things and do it yet again...
 > ```
-When we see a repeating set of tasks being performed on pieces of data we like to group them up into nice little packages that we call **functions**.
+When we see a repeating set of tasks being performed on, or using, pieces of data we like to group them up into nice little packages that we call **functions**.
+> Format of a function:
 > ```js
-> const performTasks = (whatItNeeds) => {
+> const functionName = (whatItNeeds) => {
 >   // ...esoteric operations...
 >   return whatYoudExpect;
 > }